 On this private walking tour, you will:

-- Walk to the Tate Modern, and enjoy an expertly guided 1.5-hour tour of this famous treasure trove of contemporary art.
+- Make your way to the Tate Modern, and enjoy an expertly guided 1.5-hour tour of this famous treasure trove of contemporary art;

-- Admire the converted power station, famous for its 99m tall brick tower, just shorter than St Paul’s Cathedral, and enter the famously spacious turbine hall.
+- Admire the museum building, a converted power station famous for its 99m tall brick tower, and enter the vast and dramatic turbine hall;

-- See world-famous art - paintings, sculptures, installations, performances, and videos - by a vast range of artists, including Picasso, Rothko, Warhol, Dali, Chiriko, Beuys, Fontana, Hirst, Barlow, Gallagher and more.
+- See world-famous art - paintings, sculptures, installations, performances, and videos - by a wide range of artists, including Picasso, Rothko, Warhol, Dali, Chiriko, Beuys, Fontana, Hirst, Barlow, Gallagher and more;

-- Enjoy a stroll along the river - with stunning views of London, towards the Southbank Centre.
+- Enjoy a stroll along the River Thames, with stunning views of London, towards the Southbank Centre;

-- Walk towards Waterloo to see famous muralist Lionel Stanhope’s superhero Covid tribute to the NHS.
+- Walk towards Waterloo to see the Covid pandemic tribute to the NHS superheroes by famous muralist Lionel Stanhope;

-- Finally, head beneath the streets and rumbling platforms of London’s Waterloo Station to discover Southbank’s hidden treasure trove of street art and graffiti: the Leake Street Arches and Street Art tunnels started by none other than Banksy in 2008.
+- Head beneath the streets and rumbling platforms of London’s Waterloo Station to discover Southbank’s hidden treasure trove of street art and graffiti: the Leake Street Arches and Street Art tunnels started by none other than Banksy in 2008;

 London's Southbank has always had a salubrious reputation for divergent arts and creativity.
 Historically it was home to munitions factories and overcrowded industrial slums.
 The area was heavily bombed during the Blitz, but in the last decades has undergone a total regeneration.